yugabyte/yugabyte-db/docs/content/preview/migrate/migrate-from-postgresql/_index.md

     weight: 730
 ---

-The steps below cover how to manually migrate PostgreSQL data and applications to YugabyteDB.
-The sections below assume that you have read [Migration process overview](../migration-process-overview/).
+The steps below cover how to *manually* migrate PostgreSQL data and applications to YugabyteDB.

 {{< note title="Note" >}}

-There are a number of tools that can be used to automate the entire migration from PostgreSQL, which will be covered in separate sections.
+Use [YB migration engine](../../migrate/) to automate the entire migration from PostgreSQL.
+Read the [Migration process overview](../migration-process-overview/) to perform an automatic migration.

 {{< /note >}}